A Brief History of Tofu

-Some two thousand years ago, give or take a couple of months, tofu was introduced in China by Buddist monks, who used it as an occasional substitute for their usual diet of air.
-Dhophu, or ‘bean meat’, as it was affectionately known, made its way over to Japan about a thousand years later, in June, where it became known as ‘What’s that?' and later tofu, or ‘bean curd’.
+Some two thousand years ago, give or take a couple of months, tofu was introduced in China by Buddhist monks, who used it as an occasional substitute for their usual diet of air.
+Dhophu, or ‘bean meat’, as it was affectionately known, made its way over to Japan about a thousand years later, in June, where it became known as ‘What’s THAT?’ and later “tofu”, or ‘bean curd’.

-Then, beginning in the early 1970’s, small tofu shops began to sprout up all across the landscape, introducing this amazing and versatile food to a befuddled public, who responded by asking “What’s that?" .
-Eventually, however, many people came to appreciate the advantages of a protein source that comes straight from the earth’s bounty, without first routing that bounty through the belly of a beast.
+Then, beginning in the early 1970’s, small tofu shops began to sprout up like mushrooms all across the landscape, introducing this amazing and versatile food to a befuddled public, who responded by asking “What’s THAT?” .
+Eventually, however, people came to appreciate the advantages of a protein source that comes straight from the earth’s bounty, without first routing that bounty through the belly of a beast.

-We make three kinds of tempeh: Original Soy, composed of organic non-GMO soybeans; Multigrain, which adds organic rice and millet for a more complete protein; and Italiano, multigrain with Italian herbs and spices.
-Tempeh is sold in in bulk sheets of 3.25 lbs, ideal for restaurants and insitutions, and retails in grocery stores as 12 oz. re-sealable packages.
+Surata makes two kinds of tempeh: Original Soy, composed of organic non-GMO soybeans, and Multigrain, which adds organic rice and millet for a more complete protein.
+Tempeh is sold in in bulk sheets of 3.25 lbs, ideal for restaurants and institutions, and retails in grocery stores as 12 oz. re-sealable packages.